iotdomain/iotdomain-standard/iotconnect-standard.md

 The requirements for a publisher to allow its identity to be updated:

-1. The message must be encrypted with JWE using the publisher's currently public crypto key (all configuration updates must be encrypted)
+1. The message must be encrypted with JWE using the publisher's current public key (all configuration updates must be encrypted)
 2. The message must originate from the DSS publisher.
 Eg the sender address is \{domain\}/dss and the message must be signed by the DSS.
 3. The message must not be sent with the retained flag
 4. The identity must contain a correct domain and publisherId. (you cannot assign a publisher an identity of another publisher).